jc324x/brf/README.md

 - [wrangler](https://github.com/jychri/wrangler): Wrangle up macOS user accounts and groups

 Functions in package `brf` filter, reduce or transform strings and string slices.

-The name is a reduction of "brief".
+The name is a reduction of the word "brief".

 **Strings**